martin-wey/CodeUltraFeedback/README.md

 > _How well do these capabilities align with the expectations of developers, particularly concerning non-functional requirements such as code readability, efficiency, and adherence to best practices?_
 >
 > We believe existing benchmarks relying on automated metrics and static analysis tools are insufficient and too rigid for evaluating the broader capabilities of LLMs.
-> Instead, we believe LLM-as-a-judge offers a more viable alternative (_or proxy to human evaluation_) to evaluate LLMs while effectively considering the intricacies of natural and programming languages.
+> Instead, we believe LLM-as-a-judge offers a more nuanced strategy (_or proxy to human evaluation_) to evaluate LLMs while effectively considering the intricacies of natural and programming languages.

 Our work features two main contributions: `CodeUltraFeedback` and `CODAL-Bench`, a dataset and benchmark for aligning LLMs to coding preferences and evaluating their alignment using LLM-as-a-judge.